djsharkey/Godot-DialogGraphPlugin/README.md

 You can choose the exported dialog you created in the Manager node's view.
 It has signals for when it reaches a Speech node or a Choice node.
 Each providing the relevant dialog data as an Array of Strings.
 To inform it when a choice was chosen, you can use choice_picked(choice_index).

-## Bugs / Issues
-1. Translation being entered doesn't automatically scale the nodes.
-It does update when you Load though.
-2. The code for the Manager node is pretty hack-y and not OO-y.
-Might change that later.
-3. Graph validity isn't reinforced, so some stuff you can get away with while exporting, that would crash the Manager node.
-4. File dialogs require pressing the "Save/Load" button at the end and there might be an overwrite message for no reason as well.

-### Fixed
-1. Editor tab doesn't align with other tabs, and starts at 0 height.